 Today, the world is more connected than ever, by the growing globalization of the economy, means of communication, the internet and social networks.
 Nevertheless the workers do not have any organic unity.
 The struggles of the working class and the peoples of the world are equal in their objectives: against hunger, against unemployment, in defense of education and public health, against oppression of all sorts, against repression.
 And all the workers face the same enemies: the North American and European imperialism, which own the world and its agents, the national governments.

 However, these combats are not coordinated; they do not protect nor help each other.
 Today, we do not have this great international tool that was built in the heat of the Russian revolution.

-It is easy to imagine the reinforcement of the Palestinian struggle if there were a mass International that organized a world boycott of Israel; or what could be achieved if the teachers and students’ struggles of all Latin America were coordinated; or what it would represent for the workers’ struggles against the capitalist crisis, if the International could stop all automotive or oil multinationals every time a single one of them fired a worker in any of the countries.
+It is easy to imagine the reinforcement of the Palestinian struggle if there were a mass International that organized a world boycott of Israel; or what could be achieved if the teachers and students’ struggles of all Latin America were coordinated; or what it would represent for the workers’ struggles against the capitalist crisis, if the International could stop all automotive or oil multinationals every time any of them fired a worker in any country.

-Without a doubt, the building of a revolutionary International is still a priority necessity.
+Without a doubt, the building of a revolutionary International Party is still a pivotal necessity.
 Workers achieved it with the Russian Revolution, and we lost it with the Stalinist counter-revolution.
-Trotsky attempted to recover it by building the Fourth International, but the Fourth does not exist today.
-On this subject of advances and setbacks, triumphs and defeats, Trotsky has a beautiful phrase that shows the path,
+Trotsky attempted to recover it by building the Fourth International, but still the IV International is not as powerful as the III International.
+On this subject of advances and setbacks, triumphs and defeats, Trotsky has a beautiful phrase that shows the path: